Python Numeric Types

 In this lesson, we’ll build a simplified scoreboard and learn the different numeric types in Python.

-You’re the programmer responsible for creating this scoreboard system.
+You’re the programmer responsible for creating scoreboard system.
 Let’s understand the numeric types before we build it.

 The core idea